tradingview/rest_integrations_docs/source/trading/Authentification.rst

 initial authentication.
 It will allow you to identify the user in the future.

-.. warning:: If third-party cookies are disabled in the user's browser, this cookie will not be set to the broker's server in the token update request.
+.. warning:: If third-party cookies are disabled in the user's browser, this cookie will not be set to the broker's server in the token refresh request.
 For the :ref:`OAuth2 Implicit flow<oauth2-implicit-flow>`, this problem isn't solved.
   It is preferable to use the :ref:`OAuth2 Code flow<oauth2-code-flow>`, which does not have this issue when updating the token.